 I rarely write posts like this because forecasting financial markets is a fools game that has no place in sound investing.
 The future is unknowable and anybody who plays in forecasting the market is destined for humility.

-What I’m sharing with you here is not a forecast.
-It is risk/reward analysis of a broad market sector based on mathematics.
+What I’m sharing with you here isn’t a forecast.
+It’s a risk/reward analysis of a broad market sector based on mathematics.

 - How did I know to sell all my investment real estate in 2006 right before the market top?

 - How did I know to sell my investment management company in 1997 and remove traditional equity allocations from my portfolio 3 years too early before the big top in stocks?

 Actually, I never knew either market was at or near a top.
 That would be a forecast.